-When people think about garage floor tiles, they usually think of the checkerboard pattern found in many showroom garages.
+When people think about garage floor tiles, they usually think of the checkerboard pattern in many showroom garages.

 The thicker the tiles, the longer they will last.

 For example, IncStores, a less expensive popular option, are 1/2″ (12mm) thick.
-They only rate their tiles up to a 36,000 pound rolling weight.
+They only rate their tiles up to a 36,000-pound rolling weight.

-That’s about as heavy as an empty dump-truck.
+That’s about as heavy as an empty dump truck.

+By contrast, Swisstrax, a leading modular tile flooring manufacturer, is 3/4″ thick.
+Their tiles are rated up to a rolling weight of 70,000 pounds.
 RaceDeck tiles, even though they’re only 1/2″ thick, go even further and rate their flooring up to 80,000 pounds rolling weight.

 That’s around double the rolling weight limit as the more inexpensive tiles!